Mercedes-Benz GLB Review & Prices

 The infotainment system in the GLB is arguably the best in the business, but the voice control does have a habit of popping up when you least expect – or want – it to

 Many of the interior touches in the GLB follow on from that seen in the A-Class and the GLA.
-For example, the general layout of the dashboard is lifted straight from those cars, so you get a big twin-screen infotainment display.
+For example, the general layout of the dashboard is lifted straight from those cars, so you get a long, shallow twin-screen infotainment display which was once one of the best around, but which has since fallen a behind the tech curve (even if it’s much easier to use than some of the newer all-screen systems).

-It looks a bit more grown-up and sturdy than the GLA’s interior, though.
+The GLB’s cabin looks a bit more grown-up and sturdy than the GLA’s interior.
 There are extra trim panels in front of the passenger and next to the steering wheel, while the door trims are slightly more upright and more befitting of an SUV.

 In terms of material quality, there’s a mixture of pleasant soft plastics for much of the dashboard and interior surroundings, mixed in with cheaper, thinner plastics that are susceptible to scratches.